deepaksenguttuvan/TodoListFrontEnd/README.md

 * Summary of set up
 * Configuration
+    run npm i & npm start
 * Dependencies
+    axios
 * Database configuration
 * How to run tests
+    GET all task on page loading
+    CREATE new task
+    Click on the task to UPDATE completed status
+    Click on the close icon to DELETE the task
 * Deployment instructions

 ### Contribution guidelines ###